Locate-Then-Examine: Grounded Region Reasoning Improves Detection of AI-Generated Images: Experiments

-Figure~\ref{fig:bbox-count} demonstrates the correlation of accuracy and the number of zoom-in regions.
-We found that after training, the ZoomIn-32B and 7B models exhibit different tendencies in Query 1.
-In Query 1, the ZoomIn-32B model outputs an average of 3.58 bounding boxes per image, while ZoomIn-7B gives 1.95.
+\textbf{Discussions on refinement corrections.} Figure~\ref{fig:bbox-count} demonstrates the correlation of accuracy and the number of LTE regions.
+We found that after training, the LTE-32B and 7B models exhibit different tendencies in Query 1.
+In Query 1, the LTE-32B model outputs an average of 3.58 bounding boxes per image, while LTE-7B gives 1.95.
 The 32B model tends to ask for two to four close-ups per image, summing up to 83.15\% among all input samples; meanwhile, the 7B model provides one or two bounding boxes for 86.34\% of the cases.
-To further investigate the model performance with regard to the number of bounding boxes, Figure~\ref{fig:bbox-count-acc} shows that as the number of bounding boxes grows, the accuracy of ZoomIn-7B slightly lowers, while ZoomIn-32B has its accuracy spike at two bounding boxes, and performs consistently better than 7B on cases with more than two bounding boxes.
+To further investigate the model performance with regard to the number of bounding boxes, Figure~\ref{fig:bbox-count-acc} shows that as the number of bounding boxes grows, the accuracy of LTE-7B slightly lowers, while LTE-32B has its accuracy spike at two bounding boxes, and performs consistently better than 7B on cases with more than two bounding boxes.
 This phenomenon aligns with the fact that most training samples have an average of 3.24 bounding boxes.